 The USC Kaufman Portfolio includes the below components.

-Finally, be sure to provide information about each solo under the Forms section and order and to label your media items appropriately.
+Be sure to provide information about each solo under the Forms section in order and to label your media items appropriately.

 One Page Dance Resume

-The one page dance resume allows us to understand your dance background.
+The one-page dance resume allows us to understand your dance background.
 You must follow the format of the USC Kaufman Dance Resume Sample.
 If you do not yet have the results of your SAT or ACT examinations, please indicate ‘IP’ (for In Progress) followed by the month in which you plan to take the exam.
+If you do not plan to submit standardized test scores, because USC is test-optional for the 2020-2021 application cycle, please list “will not be submitting.”

 You should provide a head shot and action shot.
 The head shot should allow us to see your face clearly.
 The action shot should showcase your personality.
 It will not be evaluated for technique.
 Professional photographs are not necessary.
 No group shots please.